 Don't feed the animals, don't leave any food behind.
-Make sure you don’t scare animals in any way – again, if you travel with dogs, control them at all times or consider leaving them at home.
+Make sure you don’t scare animals in any way (including farm animals) – again, if you travel with dogs, control them at all times or consider leaving them at home.

 At Grand Canyon National Park, several deer are put down every year because they have consumed plastic wrappers that interfere with their ability to digest food.
 Deer and other animals like coyote, Ground Squirrel and Bighorn Sheep have have learned that these wrappers sometimes have food.

 Visitors feeding animals chips, crackers and junk food have developed some dangerous habits among the wildlife.